Maciekarp/Dynamic-MRI-Segmentation-Tool/README.md

 # How To run:
 If you have python installed and all the correct packages simply running tkinterApp.py with python should work

+If you are on windows you could try running the run.bat file

 To make sure you have python installed open a command prompt and run:

 `python --version`